 If your child mispronounces a word do not interrupt immediately.
 Allow your child to self-correct, using their phonics skills.
-You can always discuss mis-pronounced word at the end of your reading time.
+You can always discuss mispronounced words at the end of your reading time.

-Until your child has built up his or her confidence, it is better to keep to easier books.
+Until your child has built up their confidence, it is better to keep to easier books.
 Struggling with a book with many unknown words is pointless because the flow is lost, the text cannot be understood, and children can easily become reluctant readers.

-Try to read with your child every day.
+Try to read with your child every day, but at least 4 times a week.
 Little and often is best.

 Your child has a reading record book and we would love to hear the children’s opinions of the texts they read and their progress.

 There is more to being a good reader than just being able to read the words accurately.
 Being able to understand what has been read is just as important.
 Always talk to your child about the book; about the pictures, the characters, how they think the story will end, their favourite part.
 You will then be able to see how well they have understood and you will help them to develop good comprehension skills.